ipdk-io/networking-recipe/README.md

 ## Changes from P4-OVS

-- The `external`, `p4runtime`, `stratum`, and `unit_test` directories will
+- Remove the `external`, `p4runtime`, `stratum`, and `unit_test` directories
-  be removed from the `ovs` repository.
+  from the `ovs` repository.

-- The `p4proto` directory will be removed.
-The locally modified Stratum files will be moved back into Stratum or discarded.
-Platform-specific changes will become part of the new `ipdk` and `tdi` platforms.
+- Remove the `p4proto` directory.
+Merge locally-modified Stratum files back into Stratum or discard them.
+Make platform-specific changes part of the new `ipdk` and `tdi` platforms.

-- OvS will no longer manage Stratum or the Kernel Monitor.
-It will also no longer make direct calls to the Kernel Monitor, TDI, or the switch driver.
-All communication will be by means of calls to the OvS sidecar (`ovs-p4rt`), which will communicate with `infrap4d` via gRPC.
+- OvS no longer manages Stratum or the Kernel Monitor.
+It also no longer makes direct calls to the Kernel Monitor or switch driver.
+All communication with Stratum will be by means of calls to the OvS client API (`ovs-p4rt`), which sends gRPC requests to `infrap4d`.

 ## Repositories